A Unified Multi-Dynamics Framework for Perception-Oriented Modeling in Tendon-Driven Continuum Robots: Multi-Dynamics Simulation and Validation

 \subsubsection{\textbf{Hysteresis and Delay}}

 This experiment evaluates whether the proposed multi-dynamics framework can reproduce the hysteresis and delay observed in tendon force regulation of the complete system.
 The hysteresis arises from the physical processes represented by the three coupled dynamics: motor electrical, motor-winch transmission, and continuum body dynamics.
 A constant tendon force of \(1~\mathrm{N}\) was applied to the physical robot, the proposed model via \eqref{fb}, and a baseline single robot-dynamics model.
 As shown in Fig.~\ref{fig:force_regulation}, the physical robot (blue) exhibits rise-time lag and a steady-state delay of \(52.4~\mathrm{ms}\), both captured by the proposed framework (orange), while the single robot-dynamics model (green) responds instantaneously.
+This agreement is maintained under different commanded forces, confirming the framework’s accuracy across operating conditions.